ufal/npfl129/slides/README.md

-# NPFL129 (Machine Learning 101) Slides
+# NPFL129 (Machine Learning for Greenhorns) Slides

-The NPFL129 (Machine Learning 101) slides can be viewed in any modern browser (with Chrome and Firefox tested).
+The NPFL129 (Machine Learning for Greenhorns) slides can be viewed in any modern browser (with Chrome and Firefox tested).
 The slides can be printed into PDF in Chrome and Firefox (but in Firefox you need to manually specify page size as 297mm and 167mm).